-In the 'Tinker, Tailor, Soldier, Spy' novel, Jim Prideaux's mission took place in Czechoslovakia; in the film the mission takes place in Hungary.
-The change in location was because Hungary offers a 20% tax reduction for film productions.
+In the novel, Jim Prideaux's mission took place in Czechoslovakia.
+In the film, the mission takes place in Hungary.
+The change in location was because Hungary offers a twenty percent tax reduction for film productions.

 Gary Oldman went to Old Focals, an eyeglass store in Pasadena, to search for the right glasses to fit George Smiley: "Glasses are funny things.
 For Smiley, they're iconic.
 It's like Bond's Aston Martin or vodka martini."
 Oldman tried on hundreds of glasses frames before he found the appropriate spectacles.